 Ho Chi Minh Restaurants: Where To Eat in Ho Chi Minh District 1

 Our list features some of the best restaurants in Ho Chi Minh District 1.
 For each of our recommended Ho Chi Minh restaurants, we provide a brief description of the establishment, what we ate and a link to Google Maps so that other travelers can easily find it.
-At the end of the post, you will find a Ho Chi Minh City, Vietnam Map with all of our recommended HCMC restaurants.
+At the end of the post, you will find a link to a Ho Chi Minh City, Vietnam Map with all of our recommended HCMC restaurants.
 Also be sure to check out our complete guide to visiting HCMC!

-Our Saigon Food Guide has everything you need!
-Save, Pin or Bookmark it so that you can easily access it during your trip!
+Our Saigon Food Guide has everything you need.
+Save, Pin or Bookmark it so that you can access it during your trip to Vietnam!

 MAP.
 We begin our list of Top Restaurants in Saigon with Banh Mi Huynh Hoa, a small shop on a relatively quiet street that cranks out the best – and we mean the best – Banh Mi sandwiches.
 A must-eat in Ho Chi Minh City, the Banh Mi at Huynh Hoa are stuffed with cured meats, a heaping smear of pate and a variety of veggies – and the taste is out of this world.
 With warm, crispy bread and the perfect balance of flavorful fillings, Huynh Hoa makes an unforgettable Banh Mi.